 Firstly, to be faithful, is to be trustworthy.
-It simply means that others can trust us to keep our word, and do what we say.
-Faithfulness also means that we can be entrusted with what has been assigned to us by others.
-We will not steal or take advantage of what belongs to them.
-Furthermore, trustworthiness is demonstrated on what we say about others.
-We read in Proverbs 11:13 we read, “A talebearer reveals secrets, But he who is of a faithful spirit conceals a matter.”
-To be faithful means that others can confide in us and that we will be careful how we talk to others about them.
+Other can trust us with responsibilities and possessions.
+We will not steal from them or take advantage of them.
+Furthermore, we read in Proverbs 11:13, “A talebearer reveals secrets, But he who is of a faithful spirit conceals a matter.”
+This means that others can confide in us and we will be careful how we talk to others about them.

 We read in 1 Peter 2:6 we read, “And whoever believes in him will certainly not be disappointed.”
-(TPT) We can always believe in Him and trust Him, no matter what happens, because He is faithful!
+(TPT) We can always “rely on Him and trust Him, no matter what happens, because He is faithful!
 He will always be there for us.
-He says to the Children of Israel in Joshua 1:5, “I will never leave you or forsake you.”
-No matter what happens to us, God will always be there for us.
+He said to the Children of Israel in Joshua 1:5, “I will never leave you or forsake you.”
 He is totally dependable!

-The reason why we can have faith in God, is because He is faithful.
+Therefore, the reason why we can have faith in God, is because He is faithful.
 We read about Sarah in Hebrews 11:11 “Through faith also Sara herself received strength to conceive seed… because she judged Him faithful Who had promised.”
 It is not the size of our faith that is important, but the size of His faithfulness.
 When we truly believe in our hearts that God is faithful, we will have confidence to believe in Him for miracles and answers to prayers.
-Furthermore, the only assurance that we will have eternal life when we die, is because God is faithful and He will keep His promises.
+Furthermore, we can have assurance of salvation because God is faithful and He will keep His promises.
 We read in John 3:16, “Whoever believes in Him will not perish, but have everlasting life.“

-The are many other verse in the Bible that speak about God’s faithfulness.
-For example, in Revelations 19:11 Jesus is called: “Faithful and True.”
+There are other verses such as Revelations 19:11, where Jesus is called: “Faithful and True.”
 In Hebrews 2:17, Jesus is called “a merciful and faithful High Priest.”
 Etc. Therefore, we can put our faith in Jesus, because He is faithful and will do that what He has promised.

-In Psalm 37:3 it says “feed on His faithfulness.”
-(NKJV) The Passion Translation says, “Feasting on His faithfulness.”
+In Psalm 37:3 in the NKJV says “feed on His faithfulness.”
+The Passion Translation says, “Feasting on His faithfulness.”
 We should fill our hearts and minds with all the faithful things that God has done for us in the past as well as on what is written in the scriptures concerning God’s faithfulness.
 In Psalm 92:2 we read, “At each and every sunrise we will be thanking you for your kindness and your love.
-As the sun sets and all through the night, we will keep proclaiming, “You are so faithful!.”
+As the sun sets and all through the night, we will keep proclaiming, “You are so faithful.”
 (TPT)

 No matter how dark the journey, we must know that the end of the road there is hope, breakthrough and blessing because God is faithful.
 We should never let our present circumstance deter us from the revelation of God’s faithfulness.
-Sarah received her miracle, because “she judged Him faithful” despite the fact that her situation seemed so hopeless.
+Sarah received her miracle because “she judged Him faithful” despite the fact that her situation seemed so hopeless.

 Luke 16:10, “He that is faithful in least is faithful in much.”
-This speaks about being faithful in the least, or being faithful in small things.
+This speaks about being faithful in the least or being faithful in small things.
 God will often test us with small responsibilities before He entrusts us with big opportunities.
-Faithfulness in small responsibilities are often the key to big opportunities.
-For example, Joseph was faithful as a slave in the house of Potiphar, before God gave him the opportunity to lead a nation.
+Faithfulness in small responsibilities is often the key to big opportunities.
+For example, because Joseph was faithful as a slave in the house of Potiphar, God gave him the opportunity to lead a nation.

-At first I was indignant because we travelled to Osh at great expense to do this school.
+At first I was indignant because we travelled all that way at great expense to run this school.
 However, we decided to be faithful to that what was entrusted to us, even though it seemed small and insignificant.
 To cut a long story short, God really blessed this school.
 There were angelic visitations throughout the school, we saw many miracles.
 One student started a fellowship that grew to over 100 people near the Uzbekistan border.
 Another girl started a large group in a nearby village.
 These students did great things for the Lord.
 I believe it was because we considered that which was small and not important, as one of our most important assignments.

 Faithful in the least can also refer to small areas of obedience and is often put to the test when no-one is looking.
 Especially what we watch, what we read and what we think about.

-We have another important area of faithfulness mentioned in Luke 16:11: “If you have not been faithful in unrighteous mammon, who will give you true riches?”
-This speaks about faithfulness with our finances.
-This is a big subject but to summarize:
+We read in Luke 16:11: “If you have not been faithful in unrighteous mammon, who will give you true riches?”

-Secondly, the importance of integrity.
-We have a warning in Proverbs 13:11; “Wealth gained by dishonesty will be diminished, But he who gathers by labor will increase.”
+Secondly, the importance of integrity: We have a warning in Proverbs 13:11; “Wealth gained by dishonesty will be diminished, But he who gathers by labor will increase.”
 Money should never be earned but manipulation and deceit.
 It is better to earn a small salary by hard work and effort, than receive a large salary that is obtained dishonestly.
-The Bible says that God blesses the labor of our hands.
-The blessing does not depend on the amount that we earn, but on the means that we use to earn it.
+The Bible says that God blesses the labor of our hands and that God’s blessing does not depend on the amount that we earn, but on the means that we use to earn it.
 God is able to multiply and bless a small income obtained through effort and honest labor.

 We also read in Luke 16:12.
 “If you have not been faithful in what is another man’s, who will give to you your own.”
-This speaks about faithfulness in what God has entrusted to others.
-This is one of the ways that we enter into our destiny and calling: We can apply this as follows:
+This verse can mean the following::

-- We need to be faithful to the local church and the ministries that God has placed in the church.
-For example when we go to church, pay our tithes and serve in the local church, we are being faithful in that what belongs to others.
+– It means to be faithful to the local church and the ministries that God has placed in the church.

-- We need to be faithful to those whom God has anointed.
-In Matthew 10:41, we read “If you receive (honor) a prophet in the name of the prophet, you will receive a prophets reward.”
-The prophets reward can be the anointing on the prophet or the fruits of their ministry.
+– It means to be faithful to those whom God has anointed.
+In Matthew 10:41, we read “If you receive (honor) a prophet in the name of the prophet, you will receive a prophet’s reward.”
 That is why the Bible says in Psalm 105:15: “Touch not My anointed, and do my prophets no harm!”
 The way we treat God’s anointed, will affect our lives!

-- This is not only limited to those in “the ministry” but also to those whom God has given authority over us.
+– It means to be faithful, not only to those in “the ministry” but also to those whom God has given authority over us.
 It could be our employer, our president and other forms of authority.

-The verse also says, “who will give to you your own?”
-It is obvious that God will give us our own!
 There are many examples in the Bible.
-Joseph was faithful to serve Potiphar and God raised him up to lead a nation.
-Elisha was faithful to serve Elijah and he received Elijah’s anointing.
+Joseph was faithful in the house of Potiphar, therefore God raised him up to lead a nation.
+Elisha was faithful when he served Elijah, therefore, he received Elijah’s anointing and ministry.
 Joshua served Moses and received Moses’ calling.
 Timothy served Paul and became an apostle.
 Etc.